Defiant7426/DataStructures-Algorithms/Big O/README.md

 ## Rule 2: Remove Constants

 When expressing Big O notation, we ignore constant factors.
 For example, O(2n) simplifies to O(n) because constants do not significantly affect the growth rate of the function.

+## Rule 3: Different terms for inputs

+When an algorithm has different inputs, we must consider each input separately.
+For example, if a function processes two separate arrays, its time complexity would be O(a + b), where 'a' and 'b' are the lengths of the arrays.

+## Rule 4: Drop Non-Dominant Terms

+In Big O notation, we only keep the term with the highest growth rate, as it dominates the overall complexity.
+For example, O(n^2 + n) simplifies to O(n^2).